gauravmm/datascienceenv/README.md

 6. Copy the URL displayed and paste it into your favorite web browser.
 Jupyter Notebook should load.

 To shut down the VM, run `vagrant halt` on your machine or `sudo poweroff` inside the virtual machine.

+## Upgrading/Resetting

+If you are upgrading environment versions, you may need to reset the VM.
+To do that:

+1. run `vagrant halt` to stop the running virtual machine
+2. run `vagrant destroy` to delete the current virtual machine (and keep the assignments folder)
+3. download and replace the previous `datascienceenv` folder (make sure you save your work elsewhere!)
+4. run `vagrant up`